The All Natural Vegan

 Dry Ingredients:

-• Maple Crystals - Another one of the key ingredients in this vegan pecan cookie recipe is maple crystals.
+• Maple Crystals - Another key ingredient in this vegan pecan cookie recipe is maple crystals.
 It's no secret that maple crystals are my favorite natural sweetener to use in baking.
 I tell everyone about them because they truly are game-changing.
-Maple crystals are crystalized maple tree sap (aka pure maple syrup).
-This means they retain all the vitamins and minerals and are not a refined sugar.
+Maple crystals are crystallized maple tree sap (aka pure maple syrup).
+This means they retain all the vitamins and minerals and are not refined sugar.
 However, they work just like cane sugar, yet are sweeter and lower in calories and don't spike your blood sugar as much.
 It works as a 1:1 substitute for white sugar and tastes amazing!
-If you want to purchase maple crystals from Wilderness Poets, my code: "NATURALVEGAN" gets you $10 off your purchase!

 • Gluten-Free Flour - Most gluten-free flour blends will work for this recipe.
 I have linked my go-to gluten-free flour.
 I love this one because it is made with good quality and wholesome ingredients, and tastes the most like all-purpose flour.